Mushymato/TrinketTinker/guide/002-Variant.md

 ## Notes

-- There's no need to have the same width and height in all variants, or the same scale.
+- Usually, there's no need to have the same width and height in all variants, or the same scale.
 What does matter is having the right number of sprites for all your animation.
+That said Width and Height do come up when using [FrameOverrides on AnimClip, which is discussed on that page](003.2-Animation%20Clips.md).